 Harry Eben Grant Jr.

-Born into a musical family, Harry was the son of Harry Grant Sr., director at Bradenton High School in the 1920s-1940's and who help found the Florida Music Festival.
-Harry Jr, was a trombone player and graduate of his father's program in the 1930's and followed in his father’s footsteps into the field of Music and Music Education.
-After college, Harry Grant Jr performed nationally with the likes of Duke Ellington, Jack Teagarden, and the Ringling Bros.
+Born into a musical family, Harry was the son of Harry Grant Sr., director at Bradenton High School from the 1920s-1940's and who helped to found the Florida Music Festival.
+Harry Jr, was a trombone player and graduate of his father's program in early 1930's and followed in his father’s footsteps into the field of Music and Music Education.
+After college, Harry performed nationally with the likes of Duke Ellington, Jack Teagarden, and the Ringling Bros.
 Circus Band.
 His first teaching position was at Lake Wales High School in 1937.
-He taught at Mulberry Consolidated School in the mid 1940's before moving on to Moore Haven High School in the 1950's and taught in Live Oak in the early 1960's.
+He taught at Mulberry Consolidated School in the mid 1940's before moving on to Moore Haven High School from 1949-1952, Trenton High School from 1952-1959, and Suwannee County Schools from 1959-1965.

-He left Ocala in 1970 and began teaching in Fort Pierce at Westwood Jr High.
+Mr. Grant left Ocala at the end of the 1970 school year, moving to Fort Pierce where he began teaching at Westwood Jr High.
 In 1977, he received the FBA Outstanding Bandmaster Award (now known as the Oliver Hobbs Award).
 He retired from teaching in 1978.
-Harry Grant Jr. was later inducted into the Florida Bandmasters Association's Hall of Fame for his long career of outstanding teaching and dedication to Florida Bands.
-The Middle School Concert Band Superior Award is named in his honor.
+After 41 years of teaching, Mr. Grant remained a highly sought after clinician and adjudicator for Florida bands, and is fondly remembered by those active at the time as an incredible educator, storyteller, and musician.
+It is said that he could freely play, with mastery, any instrument in the room.
+Mr. Grant was later inducted into the Florida Bandmasters Association's Hall of Fame for his long career of outstanding teaching and dedication to Florida bands.
+The FBA middle school concert band Superior Award is named in his honor.
 He passed away in 1990.